castrombithisamm/dry-joke-app/README.md

-This is a random dryjoke app, owned by Castro Mbithi
+This is a dryjoke app, owned by Castro Mbithi

 Tech & API
 What I used to build up this project.